Reducing Tobacco Use and Secondhand Smoke Exposure: Quitline Interventions

 Quitlines may provide additional interventions such as mailed self-help materials, integrated web-based and text-messaging support, and evidence-based, FDA-approved medications for tobacco cessation (Fiore et al., 2008).

-The Task Force finding is based on evidence from a systematic review published in 2009 (Stead et al., search period through March 2009) combined with more recent evidence (search period March 2009 - July 2012).
-It updates and replaces a previous Task Force finding on Multicomponent Interventions that Include Telephone Support.
+The Task Force finding on quitline effectiveness is based on evidence from a systematic review published in 2013 (Stead et al., 77 studies, search period through June 2013).
+Results from the review were converted into Community Guide metrics and additional analyses were performed to determine whether intervention effectiveness diminishes with longer follow-up.
+This finding updates and replaces the 2000 Task Force finding on Multicomponent Interventions that Include Telephone Support.

-Seventy-two studies were included in this review (65 from Stead et. al., 2009 and 7 from the more recent search).
-Of these studies, 60 evaluated effectiveness of proactive telephone counseling.
+Seventy-seven studies were included in the review.
+Of these, 71 studies evaluated effectiveness of proactive telephone counseling.

 - Quitlines available to the general public

-- Tobacco cessation: median absolute increase of 3.1 percentage points (Interquartile interval [IQI]: 1.5 to 3.3 percentage points; 11 studies)
+- Tobacco cessation: median absolute percentage point increase of 3.1 percentage points (Interquartile interval [IQI]: 0.5 to 3.3 percentage points; 12 studies)

 - Quitlines for callers recruited from clinical or research settings

-- Tobacco cessation: median absolute increase of 1.7 percentage points (IQI:0.0 to 8.4 percentage points; 49 studies)
+- Tobacco cessation: median absolute percentage point increase of 1.7 percentage points (IQI:0.0 to 8.5 percentage points; 51 studies)

 Six studies evaluated effectiveness of reactive telephone counseling.